 You never know what life will bring, so it makes good financial sense to have a readily accessible reserve of cash to meet unexpected expenses.
-If you have a sister who works on Bay Street as an investment banker or have wealthy and understanding parents, you may be able to use them as your emergency reserve.
+If you have a sister who works on Wall Street as an investment banker or a wealthy and understanding parent, you can use them as your emergency reserve.
 (Although you should ask them how they feel about that before you count on receiving funding from them!)
 If not, the ball's in your court to establish a reserve.